yiisoft/docs/guide/en/concept/di-container.md

 explicitly, container would check if it has such a dependency first.
 As a developer it is enough to declare a dependency you need, and it would be got from container automatically.

-### Lazy dependency <span id="lazy-dependency"></span>
+### Lazy dependencies <span id="lazy-dependencies"></span>

-We can define lazy dependency injection, as deferring the creation of an object's dependencies until they are actually used, not before.
+We can define lazy dependencies injection, as deferring the creation of an object's dependencies until they are actually used, not before.

 ```php
 <?php